NinNin-Bigfoot/book/src/setup/setup.md

 ![Setup](../asset/setup.png)

-but here in this section we gonna use ```goth16``` to process trust setup and it's trust setup per circuit.
+However, in this section, we will use Groth16 to process the trust setup.
+It's important to note that this trust setup is specific to each circuit.

+You need one setup per circuit.

-here's a code example of trust setup process
+Here is a code example of the trust setup process.

 ```rust